rapiddweller/rapiddweller-benerator-ce/doc/scripting.md

 * target: a target to execute the script on, typically a database for a SQL script

 * onError: How to handle errors.
-One of (ignore, trace, debug, info, warn, error, fatal. fatal causes benerator to cancel execution in case of an error.
+One of (ignore, trace, debug, info, warn, error, fatal. fatal causes Benerator to cancel execution in case of an error.

-* optimize: boolean flag that tells benerator whether it may optimize script execution for the sake of performance.
-E.g. For an Oracle SQL script this would leave out comments for faster table creation.
+* optimize: boolean flag that tells Benerator whether it may optimize script execution for the sake of performance.
+  E.g. For an Oracle SQL script, this would leave out comments for faster table creation.

-benerator supports the following script types:
+Benerator supports the following script types:

 * shell: system shell invocations, e.g. for invoking batch files.
 * sql: SQL, it requires specification of the database in a target property.